 The effects of trastuzumab on electrocardiographic (ECG) endpoints, including QTc interval duration, were evaluated in patients with HER2 positive solid tumors.
 Trastuzumab had no clinically relevant effect on the QTc interval duration and there was no apparent relationship between serum trastuzumab concentrations and change in QTcF interval duration in patients with HER2 positive solid tumors.

-The pharmacokinetics (PK) of pertuzumab and trastuzumab was characterized in the FeDeriCa study following subcutaneous administration of PHESGO (1200 mg pertuzumab/600 mg trastuzumab initial dose followed by 600 mg pertuzumab/600 mg trastuzumab every 3 weeks) and intravenous administration of pertuzumab and trastuzumab (840 mg pertuzumab/8 mg/kg trastuzumab initial dose followed by 420 mg pertuzumab/6 mg/kg trastuzumab every 3 weeks).
-The pharmacokinetic parameters of pertuzumab and trastuzumab are described in Table 5.
-Trastuzumab is estimated to reach concentrations that are < 1 mcg/mL by 7 months in at least 95% patients.
+The pharmacokinetics (PK) of pertuzumab and trastuzumab were characterized in the FeDeriCa trial following subcutaneous administration of PHESGO (1200 mg pertuzumab/600 mg trastuzumab initial dose followed by 600 mg pertuzumab/600 mg trastuzumab every 3 weeks) and intravenous administration of pertuzumab and trastuzumab (840 mg pertuzumab/8 mg/kg trastuzumab initial dose followed by 420 mg pertuzumab/6 mg/kg trastuzumab every 3 weeks).
+Trastuzumab is estimated to reach concentrations that are <1 mcg/mL by 7 months in at least 95% patients.

-A population PK analysis reported that, following subcutaneous administration of PHESGO, the mean Cycle 7 Cmax and AUC0-21 days of pertuzumab were 34% lower and 5% higher, respectively, than that following intravenous administration of pertuzumab.
-The mean Cycle 7 Cmax and AUC0-21 days of trastuzumab were 31% lower and 9% higher, respectively, than that following intravenous administration of trastuzumab.
+Following subcutaneous administration of PHESGO, the pertuzumab median Cycle 7 Cmax was 34% lower and AUC0-21days was 5% higher than that following intravenous administration of pertuzumab.
+The median trastuzumab Cycle 7 Cmax was 31% lower and AUC0-21days was 10% higher, than that following intravenous administration of trastuzumab.

 Specific Populations

-Body weight showed a statistically significant influence on trastuzumab PK.
-In patients with a body weight < 58 kg, mean Cycle 7 AUC0-21 days of trastuzumab was about 34% higher after PHESGO than after intravenous trastuzumab treatment, whereas in the highest BW group (> 77 kg) Cycle 7 AUC0-21 days was 24% lower after PHESGO than after intravenous trastuzumab treatment.
+In patients with a body weight <58 kg, mean Cycle 7 AUC0-21 days of trastuzumab was about 33% higher after PHESGO than after intravenous trastuzumab treatment, whereas in the highest BW group (>77 kg) Cycle 7 AUC0-21 days was 24% lower after PHESGO than after intravenous trastuzumab treatment.
 However, no body weight-based dose adjustments are needed, as the exposure changes are not considered clinically relevant.

-No clinically significant differences in the pharmacokinetics of pertuzumab and trastuzumab were observed based on age (25 to 80 years), race (Asian and non-Asian) and renal impairment (creatinine clearance determined by Cockcroft-Gault 30 mL/min or greater).
+No clinically significant differences in the pharmacokinetics of pertuzumab and trastuzumab were observed based on age (25 to 80 years), race (Asian and non-Asian), and renal impairment (creatinine clearance 30 mL/min or greater determined by Cockcroft-Gault).
 The effects of hepatic impairment on the pharmacokinetics of pertuzumab and trastuzumab are unknown.

 PHESGO contains pertuzumab, trastuzumab, and hyaluronidase.